SGLI vs Private Life Insurance for Military Families

 E-5, Age 28, Non-Smoker, Preferred Health Rating

-• $500,000 / 20-year term — approximately $22–$26 per month
+- $500,000 / 20-year term — roughly $22–$26 per month

-• $1,000,000 / 20-year term — approximately $38–$44 per month
+- $1,000,000 / 20-year term — roughly $38–$44 per month

 O-3, Age 32, Non-Smoker, Preferred Health Rating

-• $500,000 / 20-year term — approximately $28–$34 per month
+- $500,000 / 20-year term — roughly $28–$34 per month

-• $1,000,000 / 20-year term — approximately $50–$58 per month
+- $1,000,000 / 20-year term — roughly $50–$58 per month

 The Family Size Factor

-An O-3 making around $85,000 annually needs $850,000 to $1,020,000 in coverage by that standard.
-Carrying SGLI at $400,000 plus a private $600,000 20-year term policy costs about $25 plus $34 per month — $59 total for over $1 million in combined coverage.
-That is not an abstraction.
-That is a mortgage paid off, a spouse with time to reenter the workforce, and kids with a college fund intact.
+An O-3 pulling around $85,000 annually needs $850,000 to $1,020,000 by that same standard.
+Stack SGLI’s $400,000 against a private $600,000 20-year term and you’re paying about $25 plus $34 per month — $59 total for over a million dollars in combined coverage.
+That’s what makes this math endearing to us military families: it’s not abstract.
+That number represents a mortgage getting paid off, a spouse with breathing room to reenter the workforce, and kids whose college fund didn’t evaporate.

 One Mistake I Made